OZGrav/meerkat_pulsar_docs/docs/meerkat_pulsar_summary.md

 # MeerKAT Pulsar Processing Summary

-The following is a high level summary of how we turn radio waves into processed pulsar data displayed on the [MeerTime Data Portal](https://pulsars.org.au).
+The following is a high level summary of how we turn radio waves into processed pulsar data displayed on the [Pulsar Portal](https://pulsars.org.au).
 This summary will include links to the other parts of this documentation and other resources that go into more detail of each aspect of the process.
 Many of these subsections will have one of the following labels to help you find the information you desire quicker: